db47h/go-decnumber/README.md

   does not seem to be able to handle signals raised from C code (this always causes a panic), while external signals can be handled just fine.

+In the C implementation, decQuads are defined in a supporting module for the decimal128 format and provide a set of functions that work directly in this format.
+The decimal128 and decQuad structures are identical (except in name) so pointers to the structures can safely be cast from one to the other.
+The separation between decQuad and decimal128 in the source code allowed to use the decQuad module stand-alone (that is, it has no dependency on the decNumber module).

+The same goes for decSingle and decimal32, decDouble and decimal64.

+In the Go implementation, and even if we could split the wrapper into sub-packages, this separation does not make much sense since we want to provide access to everything that decNumber has to offer;
+the linker will take care of including only the used bits and pieces into the final application executable.
+As such, the decimal32/64/128 are merged into Single, Double and Quad.

 ## Free-list of Numbers

 The package provides facilities for managing free-lists of Numbers in order to relieve pressure on